Wind-2375-like/ada-2022-project-gender-lens/README.md

 text
 > ### How does gender affect actors' careers in their opportunities and success?

-Gender inequality appears in many professions.
 We want to investigate how female and male actors differ in their careers.
 To explore this, two sub-questions could be raised: are female and male actors given equal opportunities in the movie industry? do they achieve the same level of success?

-To answer the first question, we grouped characters by year and see if the total number of female and male actors differs like this:

 To answer the first question, we grouped characters by year and see if the total number of female and male actors differs like this: